DVyadav2307/WeatherNowJava/README.md

 Once the application is running, you can enter the name of a location in the text field and press the enter key or the search button.
 The application will display the weather information for that location.
 You can also change the units by clicking on the Celsius or Fahrenheit buttons.

-## License

-WeatherNow is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contributing

 WeatherNow is an open source project and contributions are welcome.
 If you want to contribute, please follow these steps: